-The German Supply Chain Act has introduced a new legal standard for companies established in Germany to protect people and the environment harmed by their global supply chain operations.
+The German Supply Chain Due Diligence Act (SCDDA) has introduced a new legal standard for companies established in Germany to protect people and the environment harmed by their global supply chain operations.
 Companies must comply with the standards outlined in the German Supply Chain Act.
 The LkSG is the latest ACT in a series of rolling regulations companies must follow in order to demonstrate corporate social responsibility and the protection of human rights.

 The LkSG applies to companies with more than 500 employees that are either headquartered in Germany or have their main place of business in Germany.
 The law covers companies operating in all sectors, including manufacturing, agriculture, mining, and construction.
 The law requires companies to disclose their due diligence measures to prevent and mitigate the risk of human rights abuses and environmental damage in their global supply chains.
 Companies must also report on the effectiveness of these measures.
 The LkSG is enforced by the German Federal Ministry for Economic Affairs and Energy, and is a powerful reminder that companies have an ethical responsibility to ensure their supply chains are free from abuse.
 This step forward also protects human rights and the environment, so it's good for everyone!